jimzhong/oauth-server/README.md

 {"error": "invalid code"}
 ```

 If the web app wants access to the user's info when the user is offline, the app should use `access_type=offline`.
-And the refresh_token to its database .
+And save the refresh_token to its database .
 The refresh_token will be invalidated when a user revokes the app's permission on the authorization server.
 Offline access is not implemented for now.

 #### Test access_token (optional)